tkam8/f5bigiq-setupguide/docs/class1/module1/module1.rst

-Module 1: Instance Provisioning
+Module 1: BIG-IQ Instance Provisioning
 ===========================

 **Goal:**

-In this module, you will learn how to provision BIG-IQ in VMware and AWS.
+In this module, you will learn how to provision BIG-IQ Centralized Manager (CM) and Data Collection Device (DCD) in supported platforms.

-**Tasks:**

-1. task1

-2. task2

-3. task3

 ..
 NOTE::
-    add notes **‘as necessary’**
+   For the latest info on supported platforms refer to `AskF5 <https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=6.1.0>`__.

 .. toctree::
    :maxdepth: 1